 Campus facilities and industry partners offer opportunities to complete capstone research or prepare for new experiences and careers.
 Students may be paired with a Penn laboratory on campus or with an off-campus location that offers a research project that matches the student’s academic and professional goals.
 With approval from the Program Director and off-campus project supervisor, the student may meet the capstone requirement by preparing a scientific report based on their research project.

 The MCS program collaborates with off-campus organizations and companies to arrange student research opportunities in areas such as pharmaceuticals, industrial coatings, food chemistry, and more.
-Off-campus locations include Axalta Coating Systems, the Baruch S. Blumberg Institute, ExxonMobil, GlaxoSmithKline, King Abdullah University of Science and Technology, the Monell Chemical Senses Center and the United States Department of Agriculture.
+Off-campus locations include Axalta Coating Systems, the Baruch S. Blumberg Institute, GlaxoSmithKline, the Monell Chemical Senses Center, and the United States Department of Agriculture.

 Axalta Coating Systems is a leading global coatings company dedicated solely to the development, manufacture and sale of liquid and powder coatings.
 Axalta products increase durability, enhance productivity and add beauty.
 Students can get exposed to materials and coating research.